Usamakabir07/ny_articles/README.md

 # ny_articles MVP Project

-This is a Flutter project following the Model-View-Presenter (MVP) architecture pattern.
+This is a Flutter project following the Model-View-ViewModel (MVVM) architecture pattern.

 ## Requirements